Analytic Bergman operators in the semiclassical limit: The Bergman projection for line bundles

 In addition, we see from Lemma~\ref{lemm:pi_C-reproduisant} that the estimates are actually uniform in $u$ when $\norm{u}_k=1$, since in fact $\chi_j(1-\hat\Pi_j) \hnegl 0$ on $H_\Phi(\Omega_j)$ (Definition~\ref{defi:H-negligible}).
 Thus, we obtain item~\ref{item:propfibre-repro}. \end{proof}

 We now use some basic facts from the Hodge-Kodaira theory in order to prove that $\hat\Pi$ is close to $\Pi_k$.
 The Hodge-Kodaira Laplacian, acting on sections of $\Lambda^{(0,1)} \otimes F_k$, is

 where the adjoint is taken with respect to the scalar product $\pscal{\cdot}{\cdot}_k$ defined above, extended to differential forms thanks to the metric $\omega_n$ on $X$.
 In the semiclassical setting $k\to\infty$, it is natural to consider the renormalized operator $\frac{1}{k^2}\Box_k$.
-The following well-known estimate can be found in~\cite[Section 7.3]{demailly-l2-notes}. \begin{lemm}[Bochner-Kodaira-Nakano inequality] There exists $c>0$ such that, for all $\tilde u\in \Cinf(X;\Lambda^{(0,1)} \otimes F_k)$,
+The following well-known estimate can be found in~\cite[Section 7.3]{demailly-l2-notes} or~\cite[Corollary 4.3]{berndtsson10}. \begin{lemm}[Bochner-Kodaira-Nakano inequality] For all $\tilde u\in \Cinf(X;\Lambda^{(0,1)} \otimes F_k)$,